Essential Tools for Indian Cooking

 Masala dabba

-Mortar / Pestle – A mortar and a pestle can come in handy when you want to powder spices quickly.
+Mortar / Pestle – A mortar and pestle are useful for quickly grinding spices into powder.

 Mortar and pestle